siemens/cmp-test-suite/readme.md

 the server and how the responses were processed.

 These instructions assume a linux-based system, but it is designed to be used with other platforms as well.
 Occasionally some additional Windows commands are provided.
-Skills used here are:
-- Basic use of git
-- Basic understanding of choosen operating system
-- Basic use of python virtual environment
-For further reading footnotes and a bibliography are provided.

 The [contribution guidelines](CONTRIBUTING.md) explain how to contribute to the project.